bluesky-social/atproto-website/README.md

 does.

-**Audio upload requires R2 credentials.** Uploading is the *only* way to set an episode's audio in the studio — there's no URL field — so without these four values in `.env` the editor can create and edit everything except the audio, and the drop zone reports `R2 not configured`.
+**Audio upload requires R2 credentials.** Uploading is the *only* way to set an episode's audio in the studio — there's no URL field — so without these five values in `.env` the editor can create and edit everything except the audio, and the drop zone reports `R2 not configured`.
 Use `npm run podcast create` if you already have a hosted MP3 URL.

 ```
+CLOUDFLARE_ACCOUNT_ID=     # 32-char hex, from the R2 overview page
-CLOUDFLARE_API_TOKEN=      # R2 token with Object Read & Write on the bucket
+R2_ACCESS_KEY_ID=          # from an R2 API token, Object Read & Write
-CLOUDFLARE_ACCOUNT_ID=
+R2_SECRET_ACCESS_KEY=      # ditto — NOT the "Token value" on that page
 R2_BUCKET=                 # the media bucket behind R2_PUBLIC_BASE
 R2_PUBLIC_BASE=            # https://media.atproto.com
 ```

+Uploads use R2's **S3-compatible API** with the bucket-scoped Access Key pair, not a Cloudflare API token.
+That's deliberate: the REST API behind `wrangler r2 object put` only accepts an account-wide `Workers R2 Storage: Edit` token, which could write to every bucket in the account, while S3 credentials can be scoped to this one bucket.
+If you set `CLOUDFLARE_API_TOKEN` expecting it to be used — it isn't, and it can be removed.

-Drop an MP3 on the zone and it uploads by shelling out to `wrangler` (a devDependency, so no global install), then writes `audioUrl`, `audioSizeBytes`, `duration`, and `durationSeconds` into `en.mdx` and `episodes.ts` immediately — no separate Save needed, so an uploaded object is never left unreferenced.
-Large episodes take a few minutes and the status line is the only progress signal.
+Drop an MP3 on the zone and it uploads, then writes `audioUrl`, `audioSizeBytes`, `duration`, and `durationSeconds` into `en.mdx` and `episodes.ts` immediately — no separate Save needed, so an uploaded object is never left unreferenced.
+Large episodes take a few minutes; the status line is the only progress signal, since the upload isn't streamed back to the browser.

+Note `.env` changes need a dev-server restart — Next reads it at boot, so a token pasted into a running server won't be picked up.

 The object key is date-stamped from the episode's publish date to match the show's existing bucket layout: